Sangavi0907/FederatedLearning-DP-Lung-Cancer/README.md

 In today’s digital world, privacy and data security are critical concerns for industries such as healthcare, finance, smart cities, and IoT.
 Traditional centralized machine learning approaches require collecting data from multiple sources, which can lead to data breaches, high communication costs, and regulatory violations.
 Federated Learning (FL) allows decentralized model training, but existing FL systems lack strong privacy mechanisms and efficient weight aggregation, making them vulnerable to inference attacks and inefficiencies.

 This project proposes a privacy-preserving Federated Learning framework using Fog Computing, where:

-     --Local models are trained on distributed fog nodes (hospitals, banks, smart city sensors, IoT devices).
+- Local models are trained on distributed fog nodes (hospitals, banks, smart city sensors, IoT devices).

-     --Instead of sharing raw data, only processed model weights are sent to the cloud server.
+- Instead of sharing raw data, only processed model weights are sent to the cloud server.

-     --Generalization & Threshold Shuffler algorithms ensure enhanced privacy before aggregation.
+- Generalization & Threshold Shuffler algorithms ensure enhanced privacy before aggregation.